Add to your Claude Code skills

 macOS · Linux · Windows (WSL2) — installs in under 2 minutes.

-Claude Code writes code fast — but without structure, it skips tests, loses context, and produces inconsistent results.
+Claude Code and Codex CLI write code fast — but without structure, they skip tests, lose context, and produce inconsistent results.
 Other frameworks add complexity (dozens of agents, thousands of lines of config) without meaningfully better output.

 Pilot Shell is different.
 Every component solves a real problem with an engineered solution:

 Works with any existing project.
-Pilot Shell is installed on top of Claude Code and uses its built-in concepts like commands, rules, hooks, skills, subagents, MCP, LSP and optimized settings to improve your experience:
+Pilot Shell integrates with Claude Code and Codex CLI, using their built-in concepts (rules, hooks, skills, subagents, MCP) to improve your experience:

 curl -fsSL https://raw.githubusercontent.com/maxritter/pilot-shell/main/install.sh | bash